mrdmnd/portunus/README.md

 SimulationResponses.
 This is meant to be horizontally scalable.
 Each machine running this service is running a multithreaded simulation server binary.
 This is an embarassingly parallel problem, with minimal data dependencies.
-Simulation is mostly a CPU-bound problem.
+Simulation is mostly a CPU-bound problem, although it might be an interesting problem to attempt a "discrete event simulation" on GPU.

 ### Deep Reinforcement Learning Client

-The learning client `policygen` takes in a configuration describing the encounter to be simulated, as well as a set of all possible gear for the player character (from  the gearset generation tool above).
+The learning client `policygen` takes in a configuration describing the encounter to be simulated, as well as a configuration for the player character.

 This component feeds simulation configurations to the simulation service to evaluate the quality of an action policy.
-For each gearset, we learn an optimal policy for the given encounter using deep Q learning.
-Finally, we choose the (gearset, policy) pair that performed the best and return them in serialized form.
+We learn an optimal policy for the given encounter using deep Q learning.
+Finally, we return the (gearset, policy) pair that performed the best.

 ### Game Client Data Parser (TODO)

 We need to get client data out of the game files.
-They're basically encoded in weird database formats, and we need this to be usable for our simulator.
+They're encoded in weird database formats, and we need this to be usable for our simulator.
 This is a non-interesting, solved problem by the SimC team, but we need this component, unless we want to hardcode every constant for every spell and every item.
 We rely on this data being available at compile time in the simulation engine code.